lydiahallie/javascript-questions/README.md

 #### Answer: A

+In JavaScript, functions are objects, and this actually adds the method `getFullName` to the constructor function object itself!
+Meaning we can call `Person.getFullName()`, but `member.getFullName` gives a `TypeError`.

-Adding a method to a constructor function means the method will only be available to new object instances - any old instances won't have the new method.
-If you want a method to be available to all instances then add it to the prototype property instead:
+If you want a method to be available to all object instances then add it to the prototype property:

 ```js
 Person.prototype.getFullName = function() {